-c.
-1300 (implied in pertly), "evident, unconcealed," shortened form of Middle English apert "open, frank," from Old French apert, from Latin apertus, past participle of aperire "to open" (see overt).
-Sense of "saucy, bold" first recorded late 14c.
+mid-13c., "evident, unconcealed, manifest, apparent to the eye;" early 14c., "attractive, comely, of good appearance," shortened form of Middle English apert "open, frank," from Old French apert, from Latin apertus, past participle of aperire "to open" (see overt).
+Sense of "saucy, impudent" is recorded from late 14c.
 Less pejorative meaning "lively, brisk, in good spirits" (c.
 1500) survives in U.S. dialectal peart (with Middle English alternative spelling).
-Related: Pertness.
+Related: Pertly; pertness.

 updated on April 15, 2020